A Coruña: 21st century

+On 29 June 2009, the Tower of Hercules, the millenary symbol of the city, was declared a World Heritage Site by UNESCO, following an intense campaign of institutional and citizen support.

+In the last decade, municipalities such as Oleiros or Culleredo have joined in the metropolitan area, becoming a housing alternative for many people from A Coruña due to the high cost of real estate in the city.
+The housing market is stressed due to a number of factors, including few new developments, labor shortages, permitting hurdles, and immigration.
+Thousands of foreigners, most of whom are from Latin America, Morocco, China and sub-Saharan Africa have settled in A Coruña, spurring development of new neighborhoods such as Matogrande, Los Rosales and Novo Mesoiro, and the suburbanization inclusion of neighboring small cities.
+The recent opening of large shopping centers such as Marineda City, Espacio Coruña (or Dolce Vita, which closed in 2014), reflect the displacement of leisure activities and facilities from the city center to the periphery.

 In the 2011 Municipal Elections, the conservative candidate Carlos Negreira (PP) obtained a majority, the first one for the People's Party in the city since the arrival of democracy.

 The mayor of the 2015–2019 mandate was Xulio Ferreiro, from the Marea Atlántica ("Atlantic Tide") party, who was elected in 2015 on an anti-corruption mandate.
 His remit was to improve the town planning of the city rather than to leave it to the mercy of corrupt, unregulated free-market policies which have left a negative legacy in many areas of the municipality.
 He has widespread support across the region in opposition to a project to sell off the city's port (a legacy of the preceding mayor Carlos Negreira) to a private equity firm, which wants to construct a gated community of high-rise apartment blocks for which there is no real market demand in a city with a population of around 250,000 inhabitants.
 The plan is to put a covenant on the land and to encourage a civic consultation on redevelopment of the site.

 The current mayor is Inés Rey of PSdeG-PSOE.
+Under her leadership, the Coruña Marítima project will transform the coastal edge of the city, with the goal to develop a master plan that will guide the urban and port transformation of the city.
+The master plan is required to include essential objectives to strengthen port activity, boost new economic activities, improve urban and metropolitan mobility, create new public facilities, including an emblematic building that characterizes intervention, enhance green areas and sustainability.